prometheuxresearch/docs/docs/learn/vadalog/10-graph-analytics.md

 asp_function(X,Y,Z) :-  #ASP(edge).         % all‑shortest paths on weighted edge/3
 ```

-Variables on the left receive the algorithm’s results.
+Variables on the head of the rule with the function receive the algorithm’s results.
-The function literal never appears in a rule head.

 ## Built‑in graph function catalogue